yadayada/acd_cli/docs/FUSE.rst

-The FUSE support is still in its early stage and may be (`prone to bugs <https://github.com/yadayada/acd_cli/labels/FUSE>`_). acd\_cli has the following features implemented:
+The FUSE support is still in its early stage and may be (`prone to bugs <https://github.com/yadayada/acd_cli/labels/FUSE>`_). acd\_cli's FUSE module has the following filesystem features implemented:

 =====================  ===========
 Feature                 Working